 - Be original research

-- Has not have been previously published.
+- The author has not been previously published.

 SUBMISSION TERMS AND CONDITIONS